bparanj/crystal/electronics/zettel/voltage.md

 voltage

-Voltage represents the measure of the potential energy per unit charge between two points in an electric field.
+Voltage is the measure of the potential energy per unit charge between two points in an electric field.
 It drives the movement of electrons through a circuit.
-Voltage is similar to the pressure pushing water through a pipe.
-In the context of circuits, voltage causes electrons to move, creating an electrical current.
+Voltage causes electrons to move, creating an electrical current.
 It is also known as electric potential difference.

 ## Atomic Ideas

    Voltage measures the potential difference between two points in a circuit.
 This potential difference indicates how much work one must perform to move a charge from one point to another.

-   Imagine voltage as water pressure in a pipe.
-The higher the pressure (voltage), the more forcefully water (or electrons) moves through the pipe.

    In a simple flashlight circuit, the battery provides 1.5V.
 This means the battery creates a potential difference of 1.5 volts, pushing electrons through the bulb and causing it to light up.